WilmerU7899/about-wilmer/README.md

 Email: _wilmeru7899@hstat.org_

+Bio:
-I am a student of High School of Telecommunication Arts and Technology and I am in the software engineering program
+<br> I am a student of High School of Telecommunication Arts and Technology <br> I am in the software engineering program

 My schedule is:
 =======